top of page

 • Schneider Electric LC1D40AP7 40A Contactor

-These are widely used in industrial and commercial buildings to switch motors, fans, pumps, and other large loads.
+These products are widely used in industrial and commercial buildings to switch motors, fans, pumps, and other large loads.

 2️⃣ Safety Interlocks